Trade Credit

 Why is it Important to Manage Trade Credit?

 Managing trade credit is crucial for a business from various angles.
-Let us look in detail the various reasons why it is important to manage trade credit.
+Let us look in detail at the various reasons why it is important to manage it.

 Source of Working Capital Finance